Re-engineering Traditional Processes | Improve Business Outcome

 Setup Internal Controls and Metrics

-The next step is to establish control that help you track your progress.
+The next step is to establish control that helps you track your progress.
 Certainly, establishing internal process controls are like important tools to increase the effectiveness, efficiency, and adaptability of the business process.
 Business processes, like many other things, are subject to human error, which is why it is critical to establish internal metrics and automate the process as much as possible.

 - Trail Run: Like 14-day free trial is designed to give you a taste without requiring a larger investment, establishing a trial run for your newly designed or improved business processes will assist resolve bugs and ensure that the resulting process meets your needs before you overthrow the previous way of operating.